MicrosoftDocs/Devices-docs/surface/surface-customer-self-repair-surface.md

 This section explains how self-repair works for commercial customers.

 > [!NOTE]
 > Self-serve replacement components are currently **only available for purchase separately**, independent of the warranty status of your device.
-Replacement components may be refurbished.
+Replacement components may be new or refurbished.

 ### Example: Surface Laptop 5: Replace cracked display